Do student loans affect getting a mortgage?

 In the long run, significant student loan debt, like any other debt, might also delay or limit the borrower’s ability to buy a home, start a business, or even begin a family.
 But learning more about student loans and repaying them may help dispel some of these concerns — including how they may impact your credit.

-Can high student loan debt affect buying a house?
+Can high student loans keep you from buying a house?

 How much income do I need to buy a 250k house?